 Saturday, June 22 - Sunday, June 23

 The Lewes Historical Society announces the 2019 Mid-Atlantic Sea Glass & Coastal Arts Festival© Saturday, June 22 and Sunday, June 23 at the Cape May Lewes Ferry Terminal at 43 Cape Henlopen Drive in Lewes, Delaware.
 Hours are 9:00am to 4:00pm on Saturday and 9:00am to 3:00pm on Sunday.
 Admission to the festival is $5 per person each day, to be paid at the gate; children under 12 are free.
+Off-site parking is available on King's Highway near Cape Henlopen High School.
+Police will be directing traffic, and shuttle service will be provided Berkshire Hathaway Gallo Realty beginning at 10 AM.

 2019 is the tenth year for this event, and it’s expected to be better than ever!
 It will feature nearly seventy sea glass artists, joined by other coastal artists- including decoy carvers and waterfowl artists.
 Vendors come from up and down the East Coast, and as far away as the Virgin Islands.